shisinbin/weather-dashboard/README.md

 Autocomplete is the only really one maybe.
 Perhaps I can drop this section and describe the autocomplete feature in the section above.

+Maybe also the fact that the time blocks adapt correctly to different timezones (including giving user bit of info about each timezone with both the clock and the descriptive 'UTC+0530' thing).

 ## Limitations

 Not really supported by wide browsers (would need to make forecast element horizontally scrollable)